opencredo/kafka-connect-venafi/README.md

 # Config Definitions explained.

 ``venafi.base.url``
-  Url to TPP api with /VEDSDK
+  URL to TPP API

   * Type: string
   * Valid Values: non-empty string and no ISO control characters
   * Importance: high

 ``venafi.password``
-  The password to use with the /VEDSDK api.
+  The password to use with the api.

   * Type: string
   * Importance: high

 ``venafi.username``
-  The username to use with the /VEDSDK api.
+  The username to use with the api.

   * Type: string
   * Importance: high

 ``venafi.topic``
-  TOPIC to publish TPP log data to.
+  Topic to publish TPP log data to.

   * Type: string
   * Default: TPP-LOGS